AmrSaleh/AnimatedSnackbar/README_LEGACY.md

 # AnimatedSnackbar
 Android library that provides an animated customizable snack bar.

+## Notice
+This readme file is a legacy document for versions less than v2

 ## Features
 - View on demand a custom snack bar from the top of the screen.
 - Pass custom message to show in the snack bar.